Buyer and Seller Lead Generation The last 3 months have…

 Okay, for those without a strategic sense, buying in the fall and winter months traditionally might be best to get lower prices.
 However, everyone pulls their house off the market during October, November and December.

-Is Spring the Best Time to Buy a House?
+Spring Isn’t the Best Time to Buy a House

 If homebuyers are actively listing to sell during January to March, then they’re likely eager to sell their listed home.
 Be sensitive to these times when buyers will unload their property, when demand is low, where there’s little competition and where the owner psychologically devalues their precious asset.

 A report from Trulia shown below reveals fall prices drop by about 7% yet still remain 5% below for the months of January, March and February.
 You can find a bargain from January to April 1st.
 That means you should be looking right now for your next home or condo, before mortgage rates start to climb.

 This might run counter to what people believe and have been told about the market.
 It might be harder to search for a home and get sellers to sell quickly.
 But remember, the actually possession date is off in the future.

-People who might sell have more time on their hands in the Winter, especially if they live in Seattle, Chicago, Philadelphia, Minneapolis, New York or Boston.
+People who might sell have more time on their hands in the Winter, especially if they live in Seattle, Chicago, Philadelphia, Toronto, Vancouver, New York, Denver, or Boston.
 It’ll be easier to get in touch with them and discuss your sincere, heart felt offer.

 Launching your Research to Negotiation Strategy